 According to your development strategy, you envisage revenue increasing by 16 per cent by the end of 2021, earnings growing by five per cent annually and profits reaching €6.6 million… Is that plan achievable?

 No matter how pretentious it might sound, with good work and planning these plans can be realised.
 Provided, of course, there is no impact from risks that cannot be predicted, such as geopolitical escalations and the like.
-For the next three or four years, we have planned investment projects worth 10 million euros, because there is no development without investment.
-We are also entering into the digital transformation process, both externally and internally, which is vital to our long-term sustainability.

 Our investments always go in three directions – replacement of equipment, expansion of capacity and strategic adjustment, which, according to the new development strategy, is primary